Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

 - Provide cool fluids only if fully conscious and alert

-Preparing for European Cycling Adventures
+Preparing for Cycling Adventures in Hot Climates

-Heat Acclimatization for UK Cyclists
+Heat Acclimatization Protocol

-Scientific acclimatization protocol:
+Scientific acclimatization approach:

-- 7-14 days progressive heat exposure¹
+- 7-14 days progressive heat exposure

 - Controlled indoor training with reduced ventilation

-- Midday rides during UK heat waves
+- Midday rides during heat waves

 - Equipment testing under realistic conditions